NastaranBa/ACE-for-Sarcasm-Detection/README.md

 4) Pt'acek: Ptcek2014SarcasmDO
 5) SemEval-201: van-hee-etal-2018-semeval

-Dependency installation
+**Dependency installation**

 Python 3.6.
-The package requirements are stored in requirements folder.
+The package requirements are stored in requirements.

 To install the requirements, execute the following command: